pbhat123/Agentic-AI-Incident-Management-System-SentinelOps-AI-/README.md

 ## Production considerations

-This repository is a learning prototype: the current monitoring, log, restart, and escalation functions use simulated data.
+This repository is a prototype: the current monitoring, log, restart, and escalation functions use simulated data.
 A production version should add:

 - Real integrations with observability, ticketing, and service-management platforms.
 - Authentication, role-based access control, and least-privilege credentials.